How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 About the Author

-Sandra is a Certified Menopause Health Coach, Certified Barre® Instructor and Pilates Instructor, who helps women stay strong, active, and healthy through perimenopause and menopause.
+Sandra is a Certified Menopause Health Coach, Certified Barre® and Pilates Instructor, and has been navigating menopause since her mid-40s.

 Comments